 Plants aren’t only affected by snow; they also affect snow patterns and processes by influencing the location of snow drifts, absorbing heat, and even influencing the occurrence of avalanches in some areas.

 Trees and shrubs cause windblown snow to be deposited on their downwind side.
-The trees and shrubs create a barrier that causes wind to slow down as it goes around them, causing snow crystals fall to the ground on the downwind side.
+The trees and shrubs create a barrier that causes wind to slow down as it goes around them, causing snow crystals to fall to the ground on the downwind side.
 In turn, low-growing plants can benefit from the accumulation of protective snow cover that results.

-If you take a walk in the forest when the ground is covered in deep snow, you might notice the presence of bowl-shaped depressions in the snow around tree trunks.
+If you take a walk in the forest when the ground is covered by deep snow, you might notice the presence of bowl-shaped depressions in the snow around tree trunks.
 Because dark-colored objects (like brown or gray tree bark) absorb heat, the area around a tree’s trunk is warmer than the surroundings, causing snow to melt there.
 These places where snow melts around tree trunks are called “tree wells.”

 The term “tree well” can also refer to much larger depressions caused when tree branches prevent snow from accumulating underneath them, resulting in the formation of a deep pit of loose, powdery snow around tree trunks.
 In areas like California’s Sierra Nevada Mountains, which have been known to receive up to sixty-five feet of snowfall during the winter, tree wells can be more than ten feet deep.
 This type of tree well poses a hazard to skiers and snowboarders, who can sustain injuries and suffocate if they fall into a hidden tree well from which they can’t rescue themselves.